OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    {{< alert title="Important" color="success" >}}
    Cross-module imports should *NEVER* be done relative to one another, only inside subdirectories of the module itself should you use relative import paths like `import ... from @modules/<moduleName>`.
 See [importing from other modules]({{% relref "#importing-remote-modules" %}}) for more information.{{< /alert >}}

-7. Now lets rename our component to “UsersAndGroups” and modify the code so that we return a 2 column grid with both our tables inside
+7. Now let's rename our component to “UsersAndGroups” and modify the code so that we return a two column grid with both our tables inside

    ```jsx
    export function UsersAndGroups() {